pincoin/blockchain-example/README.md

-# blockchain-example
+# PINCOIN

-blockchain example using Python
+PINCOIN, toy blockchain and cryptocurrency made in Python/Django